The Best Apprenticeship Programs for Coding Bootcamp Grads

 Coding bootcamps are great for anyone who wants to learn how to code.
-If you want to increase your chances of getting a job, you should supplement your bootcamp education with an apprenticeship.
+If you want to increase your chances of getting a job, you should supplement your bootcamp education with a coding apprenticeship.
 These coding apprenticeship programs may be organized either by the bootcamp or by a company that is interested in scouting skilled tech talent.

 What Is a Coding Apprenticeship?

-Benefits of Apprenticeships
+Benefits of Tech Apprenticeships

 An apprenticeship is an extension of classroom training.
 As a job training program designed to give you real-world experience, it will allow you to adapt to the rigors of a regular full-time job, making the transition from student to worker seamless.

-Apart from professional experience, a coding apprenticeship program gives you a chance to build your portfolio and log hours of coding practice.
+Apart from professional experience, a coding apprenticeship gives you a chance to build your portfolio and log hours of coding practice.
 If your performance is excellent and the company has a slot to fill, you might be recruited for a permanent position.
 Additionally, all companies are required to pay their software development apprentices.

-The Best Apprenticeship Programs
+The Best Coding Apprenticeship Programs

-So, which coding apprenticeship programs should you consider in 2021, and how much does a coding apprentice make?
-In the United States, the average software engineering apprentice earns about $58,909 per year, according to Glassdoor.
+So, which coding apprenticeships should you consider, and how much does a coding apprentice make?
+In the US, the average software engineering apprentice earns about $88,938 per year, according to Glassdoor.
 However, salaries depend on the company and program in question.
 Below are some of the best bootcamps and training providers with coding apprenticeships.

 LaunchCode has over 500 hiring partners and the apprenticeship program can be done through any of them.
 The payment varies from company to company, but it’s usually fair.
 At least four out of five students are retained for a permanent position after their first three months as an apprentice.